dlt-hub/dlt-init-openapi/README.md

 ## Features
-The dlt-openapi generates code from an openap spec that you can use to extract data from a rest api into any [destination](https://dlthub.com/docs/dlt-ecosystem/destinations/) (e.g. postgres, bigquery, redshift...) dlt supports.
+The dlt-openapi generates code from an OpenAPI spec that you can use to extract data from a REST API into any [destination](https://dlthub.com/docs/dlt-ecosystem/destinations/) (e.g. Postgres, BigQuery, Redshift...) dlt supports.

 Features include

 * Pagination discovery
 * Primary key discovery
 * Endpoint relationship mapping into dlt transformers (e.g. /users/ -> /user/{id})
-* Payload json path discovery for nested results
+* Payload JSON path discovery for nested results
 * Authentication discovery

 ## Setup